Dear poetry bloggers,

 Mary Lee Hahn is in charge of coordinating hosts.
 She puts out a call on her blog in June and December, and people sign up for a date to host sometime in the subsequent six months.
 Being a host is a great way to meet all the participants and become known yourself in the poetry community, but it is by no means mandatory.

-There are no weekly themes for Poetry Friday, so just post whatever you like that has to do with children’s poetry.
+There are no weekly themes for Poetry Friday (unless a host decides to make an optional theme), so just post whatever you like that has to do with poetry for young people (kids, MG, YA).
 Here are a few examples to give you an idea of the variety:

 Find your inspiration wherever your interest in children’s poetry lies!